 motor in your pre-1958 auto, you were supposed to notify the State Dept. of Motor Vehicles to

 have them record the serial number change.
 This was obviously cumbersome, and was changed.

-AFTER 1958, Federal law amended the rules, assigning a vehicle I.D. number/serial
+AFTER 1958, Federal law amended the rules, assigning a vehicle I.D. number/serial number to

 the CHASSIS of each car.
 This puts ALL of the 1960s Tigers within the rules regarding serial/vin

 numbers.
 There is no federal law which allows these numbers to removed for restoration.

 Regarding Due Process-since the Federal Law was instituted in '58, this arguement does not

 apply.
 Since the engine number was used as the I.D. by the states prior to '58, this arguement still

 does not apply.
 Sorry.
 Further, vehicle registrations are not governed by the Feds...we have